appuio/docs/appuio-specifics.rst

 -  OpenShift Enterprise: 3.2.0.46
 -  Docker: 1.9.1

-Please note that currently only OpenShift Clients with version `3.1.1.6` are guaranteed to work.
-You can download matching clients directly from
+Please note that currently only OpenShift Clients which have the same version as OpenShift Enterprise are guaranteed to work.
-APPUiO: :doc:`getting-started`.
+You can download matching clients directly from APPUiO: :doc:`getting-started`.

 URLs and Domains
 ----------------